radiantearth/stac-best-practices/best-practices-item.md

 If you want the individual vectors to be accessible individually, the ideal approach is to serve it with [OGC API - Features](https://github.com/opengeospatial/ogcapi-features) standard.
 This allows each feature in the dataset (geoparquet, flatgeobuff, shapefile, geopackage, ...) to be represented online, and enables querying of the actual data.
+This Features API can be referenced within STAC by creating a Link to it at the Collection level.